 Financial instruments that potentially subject the Association to concentrations of credit risk consist principally of cash accounts in financial institutions.
-The Association maintains cash and cash equivalents financial institutions which periodically may exceed federally insured limits.
-At December 31, 2023 and 2022, the Association had no financial instruments in excess of the federally insured limits.
+The Association maintains cash and cash equivalents at financial institutions which periodically may exceed federally insured limits.
+At December 31, 2024 and 2023, the Association had no deposits in excess of the federally insured limits.